Our Products

 Vane Materials

 The early machines used cast iron vanes.
 Metal on metal, high friction, fast wear, frequent scoring, short service intervals.
-They worked, poorly enough that the technology almost died before composite materials saved it.
+They worked poorly enough that the technology almost died before composite materials saved it.

 Composite vane materials